pipeforce/pipeforce.github.io/docs/api/commands.md

 ## result.complete ``v1``
 ----------
 Completes a processing result.
 The input to the command will be set as completion value to the result.
 In case result with given id doesn't exist or was already completed, nothing happens.
 So calling this completion multiple times has no effect.
 First one wins.
 Also using this for polling (by checking for non-existing exception) will not work for performance and security reasons here.
-Use command result.poll instead.

 [Try online.](https://try.pipeforce.org/#/commandform?command=result.complete:v1)